hc2twv/PrbAndres/nifi-ngsi/doc/cygnus-ngsi/quick_start_guide.md

 ```

-Now you can receive NGSIv2 notification from Orion Context Broker and
+Now you can receive NGSIv2 notifications from Orion Context Broker and
 store the data into MySQL using Cygnus.

 ## Reporting issues and contact information